releng-tool/releng-tool-docs/content/guides/tips/offline-builds.md

    performing this request.
 Offline builds are only possible if developers define their projects in a way where fetching-like operations only occur during a fetch-stage.
+3. If a package defines additional dependencies (e.g. Cargo packages), additional downloading may be required after an extraction phase.
+Users can use the [`fetch-full`](action-fetch-full) to help ensure all dependencies required for a build have been downloaded.
 :::